-A dedicated team of faculty, staff, and students in the Energy and Climate Working Group put hours upon hours for close to a year searching for and processing three fiscal years of data from all sectors and departments of the university.
-It was a challenging process for several reasons at DePauw University.
-We asked for information that had never been previously asked for so it had not been collected.
-There were confidentially issues with some departments which made it difficult for student volunteers to gain access.
-And, there was no centralized location to access information so much of the time was spent locating the data.
-After late nights and long hours spent working on spread sheets, and on track with the requirements of the American Colleges and Universities Presidents’ Climate Commitment, DePauw completed its greenhouse gas emissions inventory, otherwise known as our Carbon Footprint, on September 15th, 2009.
+A dedicated team of faculty, staff and students in the Energy and Climate Working Group put in hours upon hours for close to a year searching for and processing three fiscal years of data from all sectors and departments of the University.
+It was a challenging process for several reasons at DePauw.
+We asked for information that had never been previously asked for, so it had not been collected.
+There were confidentiality issues with some departments, which made it difficult for student volunteers to gain access.
+And, there was no centralized location to access information, so much of the time was spent locating the data.
+After late nights and long hours spent working on spreadsheets, and on track with the requirements of the American College and University Presidents’ Climate Commitment, DePauw completed its greenhouse gas emissions inventory, otherwise known as our Carbon Footprint, on Sept.15, 2009.

 Our results can be found on the Reporting Page of the ACUPCC’s site, here.